 For any parent, deciding on a particular school for your child can be a difficult and tedious decision.
+MN custody disputes add a lawyer of complexity.
 Parents take many things into account such as school rankings, extracurricular activities, school transportation, and the distance from home.
 For parents who share legal custody, the decision regarding school choice can be even more complex and conflicted if the parties do not agree.
 Court will take into account numerous factors and considerations when deciding on a school.

 Legal vs. Physical Custody